-Last time for RETRO HOT PICKS, it was the week of Dec.
-28, 1942.
+Last time for RETRO HOT PICKS, it was the week of Feb.
+9, 1964 — when the Beatles debuted on Ed Sullivan.
 Click here to check it out.

 Dan Greenfield, editor, 13th Dimension

 Blue Ribbon Comics #7, Archie.
 The Archie superheroes have just never held on with any consistency, despite many tries over the years.
 It’s too bad, because there’s something special about characters like the Fly, the Shield, the Fox and so on.

 Amazing Heroes #41, Fantagraphics.
 I was an Amazing Heroes devotee — and this baby featured Wayne Boring’s Superman on the cover.
 How cool is that?

 — RETRO HOT PICKS!
 On Sale The Week of Feb.
 9 — in 1964!
 Click here.